qut-dmrc/TextAnalyticsPipeline/README.md

 # Text Analytics Pipeline

-This repository contains the code for the Text Analytics Pipeline.
-The pipeline is a collection of tools that can be used to extract information from text.
-The pipeline is built to utilise the following tools:
-- spaCy
-- NLTK
-- Stanza

-The pipeline can be used to extract information from text using the above libraries, to run various processes, including:
-- Named Entity Recognition
-- Part of Speech Tagging
-- Dependency Parsing
+The Text Analytics Pipeline is a versatile toolkit that integrates several natural language processing libraries, including spaCy, NLTK, Stanza, and CoreNLP.
+Its primary purpose is to empower users to streamline the extraction, processing and storage of information from textual data.

+Key functionalities of the Text Analytics Pipeline include:

+1. **Named Entity Recognition (NER)**: Automatically identifies and categorizes entities such as names of people, places and organizations within the text.
+2. **Part of Speech Tagging (POS)**: Assigns grammatical parts of speech to each word in the text.
+3. **Dependency Parsing**: Analyzes the grammatical structure of sentences, establishing relationships between words and their dependencies.
+4. **TBC - sentiment analysis?**
+5.

-The pipeline runs the above processes and pushes the cleaned and structured data to a Google BigQuery database.
+The pipeline executes these processes and  transfers the cleaned and structured data to a designated Google BigQuery database.

 ### Installation
 1. Clone the repository `git clone [repo url]`